8 In-App Training Formats and How to Deliver Useful Product Education

 No email needed—just make a copy of the template and get started with your friction log in Google Docs.

-3. Make sure your users understand you
+3. Make sure your users understand your SaaS

 Nothing feels worse than reading complicated instructions that take hours to decode—as if it were the map to a lost treasure.
 Your users would share this feeling if your in-app training resources were difficult to follow and written in complex language.